Keyboard shortcuts

 matchers = [{ type = "NameContains", value = "Launchpad" }]

-Each device needs:
+Each binding needs:

 • alias: A short name used in trigger mappings (e.g., "pads", "keys")